GAurelG/How-To/Installation_Linux.md

  HostName bitbucket.org
  User git
  IdentityFile ~/.ssh/id_rsa_bibucket

+to add a key to the ssh-agent (for example if it was newly created and you have to copy it from another location because you type the wrong path like a stupid person):

+    ```$ssh-add /path/to/ssh/id_rsa...```

 On se connecte en faisant: ssh -T git@nomd'hôte
 A voir comment ça fonctionne correctement!